-City University of Seattle now offers a Bachelor of Science in Criminal Justice.
-This is a multi-disciplinary degree program that combines aspects of public and business administration with the narrative and practice of justice.
-Our approach purposely gives students credible education with an eye toward applications into either traditional public sector careers such as law enforcement, criminal investigations, inspector general, or juvenile justice; or, towards the private sector, for careers involving corporate investigations and risk mitigation- including cyber forensic investigations.
+This multi-disciplinary degree program combines aspects of public and business administration with the narrative and practice of justice.
+Our approach gives students credible education with an eye toward applications into either traditional public sector careers such as law enforcement, criminal investigations or juvenile justice; or, toward the private sector in careers involving corporate investigations and risk mitigation.

-The CityU of Seattle online criminal justice program is taught by a faculty of active practitioners whose experiences enhance discussion and ensure coverage of the most current topics across a broad range of criminology fields.
+- Practitioner faculty: Our faculty members are active practitioners whose experiences enhance discussion and ensure coverage of the most current topics across a broad range of criminology fields.

-Completing the CityU bachelor’s program in criminal justice will give you the foundation you need to work in corporate or business settings as well as traditional ones- such as law enforcement, probation, or corrections.
-Once you graduate, you’ll be equipped to enter a variety of careers in the following areas:
+Completing CityU’s program in criminal justice will give you a foundation to work in corporate or business settings as well as law enforcement, probation, or corrections.

 Lower Division Requirements (90)